f5devcentral/f5-agility-labs-adc/docs/class8/module1/lab01.rst

    To capture traffic on a specific interface use tcpdump -i <interface name>. i.e. 'tcpdump -i 0.0'

-   When using 0.0 for the interface on a capture make sure to use a capture filter or you will get too much information and may impact performance on the F5.
+   When using 0.0 (all dataplane) for the interface on a capture make sure to use a capture filter or you will get too much information and may impact performance on the F5.

 #. **tcpdump -n**